What is non-owner car insurance?

 Basically, an SR-22 is a certificate that states you are carrying at least the state’s minimum liability insurance.
-You'll typically only need an SR22 if your license has been suspended or you've been cited after an accident or violation.
+You'll typically only need an SR-22 if your drivers license has been suspended or you've been cited after an accident or violation.

 To be clear, an SR-22 is not insurance.
 It's simply a piece of paper stating you have liability coverage.
 If you don't own a vehicle and need to show proof of insurance, you might find yourself needing a non-owner policy.
 A non-owner insurance policy will help fill the gap between needing to show proof of liability protection without having to purchase and insure a car.